aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/030_create-vpc/010-create-vpc.md

 ::alert[The process of creating a Virtual Private Cloud (VPC) may require up to 5 minutes to complete.]{header="Wait for resources to create"}

 Once completed, you can see the VPC in the [console](https://console.aws.amazon.com/vpc/home?#vpcs:tag:Name=eks-blueprints-workshop)

 ::alert[This workshop uses local Terraform state.
 To learn about a proper setup, take a look at https://www.terraform.io/language/state]{header="Terraform State Management"}

-After some simes you should see output similar to:
+After some times you should see output similar to:

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=false showLineNumbers=false language=yaml highlightLines='2'}